 - Save the changes, run the model, and after it completes, open the display menu and advance to the last frame showing the total deposition pattern.
-It shows two distinct rainfall areas near 41.5N 81.5W and 41.5N 79.5W.
-Looking at the individual time-period deposition patterns shows that wet removal occurred on the 26th between 00-03 and 06-12.
+It shows two rainfall areas, the largest near 42.5N 80.5W and a smaller one near 44.5N 77.5W.
+Looking at the individual time-period deposition patterns shows that wet removal occurred on the 26th between 06-15 UTC.

-- The MESSAGE file shows a total mass of 200980 grams at the end of the run.
-Very little mass was lost due to gaseous wet deposition compared with the no deposition simulation.
+- The MESSAGE file shows a total mass of 200991 grams at the end of the run, similar to the base simulation.
+Very little mass (<0.1 grams) was lost due to gaseous wet deposition compared with the no deposition simulation.

 In this example the wet deposition was computed for a Henry's constant associated with a specific gas.
 This computational approach only works if the solubility of the gas does not change as more of the pollutant is dissolved in the raindrop.